konstd/DjangoReminder/README.md

 #### This project is for educational purposes only.

+Django reminder service includes such API functionality as:
+- user registration
+- user authentication
+- user profile
+- user can create, update and delete reminders
+- async celery task will send notification to user when time will come over email
+- user can attach another users to reminder
+- user can watch his reminders where he is the author and also where he participates
+- user can mark reminder as completed
+- Reminder contain these fields: title, body, location, participants, creation date, target date

+Main technical stack:
+- Python, Django, DRF, Django Signals
+- PostgreSQL database
+- Docker
+- Celery

 ---

 ##### To start the project you have to follow these steps: